royredman4/SI-Sessions/CPSC-120/Functions/Readme.md

 Assignment #2: Create a function that will calculate your monthly paywage based on the number of hours you have worked that month, and also how much you get paid on a monthly basis.
-Return the results to the main.
+Return the results to the main to be outputted to the user.

 Assignment #3: (Extension of assignment #2) Create a second function that will use that paywage information and the current tax rate and calculate the actual monthly paywage after taxes have been removed from the paycheck.
-Return the results to the main.
+Return the results to the main to be outputted to the user.

+Assignment #4: Create the previous assignment without using any return statements (take some time to think about this) and output the values in the main.